-On a car-less summer island, I travel barefoot to neighboring communities on the beach or sandy back roads, to explore, visit with friends, listen to music, or write, photograph, and sell for the Fire Island News.
-How blessed am I?
-I am enjoying the beach life and have been fortunate to cover some amazing territory and events for the newspaper (more to come on those).
+On a car-less summer island, I travel barefoot to neighboring communities on the beach or sandy back roads, to explore, visit with friends, listen to music, or write for the Fire Island News.

 Lots of friendly, free-roaming deer for sure, and so much more.
 Here is a photographic glimpse of my Fire Island travels, so far.

 I refer to my tiny, secluded beach cottage as my hospital room sometimes, to remind myself that while most diagnosed with cancer are forced into terrifying thoughts, treatments, and surroundings, I have bravely and gratefully chosen a mindset and road less traveled.
-I am sure that has a lot to do with why I am still here to write about it, six years later, still in perfect health (aside from the tumor in my left breast).
+I am sure that has a lot to do with why I am still here to write about it, six years later.

 It’s not easy living the life of the rich and famous (well paying the rent anyway), whether it is on Fire Island, Shelter Island, or the Hamptons.
 It is expensive, as is my health protocol, which now includes sublingual (under the tongue) liquid extract of medical marijuana.
 In order to make ends meet on a journalist salary, I cut back on what is not necessary in order to survive, literally (and have gotten by with a little help from my friends, which is much appreciated).